 A mouse’s polling rate is how often it reports its position to a computer.
-Polling rate is measured in Hz.
-If a mouse has a 125 Hz polling rate, it’s reporting its position to the computer 125 times every second.
-In other words, 125 Hz polling rate means the mouse is reporting its position to the computer every 8 milliseconds.
-A 500 Hz rate would mean that the mouse is reporting its position to the computer every 2 milliseconds.
+The polling rate is measured in Hz.
+If a mouse has a 125 Hz polling rate, it reports its position to the computer 125 times every second—or every 8 milliseconds.
+A 500 Hz rate means that the mouse is reporting its position to the computer every 2 milliseconds.

 A mouse that officially supports a higher polling rate will generally allow you to select a polling rate in its control panel.
 Some mice may have hardware switches to adjust their polling rate on the fly, too.